awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-GetCertificateAuthorityCsr.md

 }
 ```

 Your output should be similar to the following for the certificate authority \(CA\) that you specify\.
 The certificate signing request \(CSR\) is base64\-encoded in PEM format\.
-Save it to a local file, take it to your on\-premises X\.509 infrastructure and sign it by using your root or a subordinate CA\.
+Save it to a local file, take it to your on\-premises X\.509 infrastructure, and sign it by using your root or a subordinate CA\.

 ```
 -----BEGIN CERTIFICATE REQUEST----- base64-encoded request -----END CERTIFICATE REQUEST-----